spaceCh1mp/pow/client/README.md

 The first command creates an image from the dockerfile in client/src/

-The second command runs the docker image and binds the hosts port 8081 to the container. "--net=host" does ...
+The second command runs the docker image and binds the hosts port 8081 to the container.

 To see containers that are running use:

     :~$ docker container list

+### Protocol buffers

+For developers, the proto file is located in the src/helpers/api directory.

+Ensure that protoc-gen-grpc-web package is installed (running npm install should take care of any dependencies) and that the path is set, to set the path run:

+    :~client$ PATH=$PATH:node_modules/.bin

+To create a new service client stub using the api.proto file run:

+    :~client$ protoc -I=. src/helpers/api/api.proto --js_out=import_style=commonjs,binary:. --grpc-web_out=import_style=commonjs,mode=grpcwebtext:.

+the above command generates two files in the same src/helpers/api directory

+>api_pb.js
+>
+>api_grpc_web_pb.js

 ## Testing